amalex5/proof-pilgrim/logarithms/log-quadratric-tricky-problem/log-quadratic-tricky-problem-solution.md

 $$a= 10^{\log_a(100) - 1}$$
 So we have an equation for $a$... but $a$ is also on the right side.
 We haven't really solved for $a$.
 Aaaagh.
 How do we get rid of that $\log_a$ on the right side?!??
 No clue.

 We wanted to make an end run around the gods.
-Instead we made an Enron around the gods^[I thank Zach Moss for inspiring this wordplay.]
+Instead we made an Enron around the gods.^[I thank Zach Moss for inspiring this wordplay.]

 <div style='height:3em'></div>